Shower before practice.

 Drink water.
 Lots of water.
-After class.
-Not during.
+After practice and throughout the day.

 Wear no scented products to practice.